Principles for Food Preservation in 2023

 Old stone root cellar built under a mound of grass covered earth

 The 2 principles behind this food preservation method is that the cool temperature slows the growth of microorganisms, while the high humidity prevents moisture loss (no wilty veggies!).
-If you don’t have these exact conditions, still give it a try!
-Just know that your produce may not last quite as long.

-This method is the easiest of them all.
-There’s no processing involved.
-You’re not even supposed to wash your veggies before they go in!
-All you need to do is set up some shelving, but keep in mind that not all produce will hold up well in this type of storage.
+This method is the easiest of them all as there’s no processing involved.
+Youโ€™re not even supposed to wash your veggies before they go in!
+All you need to do is cure your produce properly first and set up some shelving.
+However, keep in mind that not all produce will hold up well in this type of storage.

 What can I store in a root cellar?